-Did you know there are 3 easy things you can do, right now, to improve your ability to be understood?
+Did you know there are 3 easy things you can do, right now, to improve your English pronunciation?

 I have great admiration for people, like you, who speak English as a second language.
 Why?
 Because of the hard work and practice that was necessary in order to acquire English proficiency.
 That’s why I’m dedicated to helping you go further by improving your pronunciation skills.